 At the surface, a volatile slab is assumed to be isothermal within its vertical extent (See Fig 4.1), with a temperature equal to that at the top of the substrate.
-As described in Paper I, the isothermal slab was assumed in Hansen and Paige (1992) and Hansen and Paige (1996), and can be justified by assuming that the slab is in contact with the local atmosphere.
-That is, if the volatile slab is porous, then the gas can isothermalize the solid.
+As described in Paper I, the isothermal slab was assumed in Hansen and Paige (1992) and Hansen and Paige (1996).
+This has been justified (David Paige, personal communication) by assuming that if the slab porous, it is in contact with the local atmosphere and the gas can isothermalize the solid; conversely, if the slab is not porous (e.g., from annealing, Eluszkiewicz et al., 1998) then its conductivity will be high, helping to isothermalize a thin enough slab.
+For very thick deposits, such as the suspected N2 reservoir seen on Pluto, one approach is to keep track of mass per area of the volatiles available for sublimation as a separate quantity from the mass per area that is isothermalized (Young et al., 2016).
 Layering within the volatile slab will be treated in a later paper.

 Fig. 4-1.
-Schematic of the layering scheme and energy fluxes for layers j = 0, areas II (volatile slab, local).
+Schematic of the layering scheme and energy fluxes for layer j = 0, Area II (volatile slab, local).

 The insolation, emission, and conduction terms are identical to those in Eq.
 (3.1-3).
 The first term of Eq.
 (4.1-1) describes the change in the enthalpy per area of the volatile slab, which depends on the volatile-ice temperature and crystalline ice phase.
-Away from the temperature of the crystalline phase transition, the derivative of H_V with respect to T at constant pressure equals c_V , the specific heat of the volatile slab, Eq.
+Away from the temperature of a crystalline phase transition, the derivative of H_V with respect to T at constant pressure equals c_V , the specific heat of the volatile slab, Eq.
 (4.1-2a).
 Adding energy to the slab raises its temperature.
-At the temperature of the crystalline ice phase transition, the latent heat equals the difference in H_V between two phases (L_C); adding energy to the slab converts ice from the low-temperature to the high-temperature phase without changing the temperature.
+At the temperature of a crystalline ice phase transition, the latent heat equals the difference in H_V between two phases (L_C); adding energy to the slab converts ice from the low-temperature to the high-temperature phase without changing the temperature.
 This gives: